olm3ca/Surface-Laptop-Go/README.md

  - Fingerprint reader does not work (expected behavior)

  1. Read the instructions on the official Brunch repo: [https://github.com/sebanc/brunch](https://github.com/sebanc/brunch)
- 2. [Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "rammus", then download the latest recvovery.
+ 2. [Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "volteer", then download the latest recvovery.
  3. You will need either an external mini SD card / USD to run Brunch off of, or you can create an EXT4 partition on the internal drive.
 Make sure it is at least 14GB in size - probably bigger than that if you plan to install any apps.
  4. After installing using the steps in the Brunch guide, you will be provided with a Grub menu to copy into your bootloader.

+## Part 5: How to boot all of this?
+With MacOS we have to boot with OpenCore, and Linux / Brunch use Grub.
+One way to tie it all together is with rEFInd.
+In Manjaro, install rEFInd using `pacman -S refind` and it will boot first, giving you the option to load OpenCore, Windows and Manjaro / grub.
+With grub you can boot Brunch if you configured it in part 4.